AquaINFRA/pygeoapi/README.md

 * This now runs via flask, but only a test setup, as we have not added a webserver and/or reverse proxy yet, so please continue with the next steps...

-### Run pygeoapi via Starlette
+### Add Starlette for ASGI

-Pygeoapi as a python application needs a layer that translates HTTP requests to something Python can handle.
+Background: Pygeoapi as a python application needs a layer that translates HTTP requests to something Python can handle.
 The interface between HTTP requests and Python applications is called WSGI, or ASGI for the asynchronous version.
-So the python application needs to implement the WSGI/ASGI interface.
+So the python application needs to implement the **WSGI/ASGI interface**.
 It is not necessary to reinvent the wheel: There are libraries who do this already, which pygeoapi can use (e.g. inherit from their base classes, add custom code).
 Some of these libraries/frameworks are Flask, Django, Bottle, Starlette.
 Both of these are supported in pygeoapi, there is a `flask_app.py` and a `starlette_app.py`.

 When you run pygeoapi in the simplest setup (above), it uses Flask by default.
 For asynchronous usage, Starlette is recommended: "Starlette has built-in support for asynchronous operations using Python's async/await syntax, making it more suitable for high-performance asynchronous applications compared to Flask." (https://stackshare.io/stackups/flask-vs-starlette).